RodrigoPiston/Flutter-Riverpod-Clean-Architecture-Extension/README.md

 ## Extension Settings

-This extension contributes the following settings:
+Customize the extension with the following settings:

 * `flutterRiverpodCleanArchitecture.dataDirectory`: Customize the name of the `data` directory.
 * `flutterRiverpodCleanArchitecture.domainDirectory`: Customize the name of the `domain` directory.